 Below are the core components of Hadoop architecture:

 - Hadoop Distributed File System (HDFS): Hadoop includes a distributed storage system, the Hadoop Distributed File System (HDFS).
 HDFS is the master-slave architecture that stores data across the cluster.
-Data distributed on several slave nodes by the master node in the form block.
+Data is distributed on several slave nodes by the master node in the form of a block.
 The master node is called Namenode and slave nodes are called Datanode.
 HDFS is easily expandable and stores a huge amount of data on Datanodes.
-HDFS has a configurable replication factor with default value 3 which can be editable.
+HDFS has a configurable replication factor with a default value of 3 which can be editable.

 - MapReduce: MapReduce is a programming paradigm, processes in parallel on a huge number of datasets over the network.
-MapReduce refers to two different tasks: map the input data in which data divided into a subset of data called as tuples and reduce task takes these tuples from the map as input and combines to form the output of original.
+MapReduce refers to two different tasks: map the input data in which data is divided into a subset of data called tuples and reduce task takes these tuples from the map as input and combines to form the output of the original.

 Fig. Apache Hadoop Framework